MariaLundgren/frozan/README.md

 - Clicking og the Instagram icon and that opens up instagram.com in a new browser window.
 - Clicking og the Facebook icon and that opens up facebook.com in a new browser window.
 - Clicking og the Linkedin icon and that opens up linkedin.com in a new browser window.
+- Hovering over the social icons to make sure they become darker when hovering over them.

 #### About us